How to Apply for Admission

 High School Graduates

 - You must show proof of graduation from a state accredited secondary school.
 Ask your former high school to submit your official, final transcript with proof of credits and graduation.

-- You must provide proof of graduation from an organization governed by a State Board of Education, such as Pennsylvania Homeschoolers Accreditation Agency (PHAA), or submit an official General Equivalency Diploma (GED) transcript of your scores confirming receipt of a Commonwealth Diploma to be considered for admission.
+- You must provide proof of graduation from an organization governed by a State Board of Education, such as Pennsylvania Homeschoolers Accreditation Agency (PHAA), or submit an official General Equivalency Diploma (GED) transcript of your scores confirming receipt of a state diploma to be considered for admission.

 Over 18 Without High School Diploma

-- You must submit your official GED transcript of your scores confirming receipt of a Commonwealth Diploma to be considered for admission into a degree program.
-You may be considered for admission as a nondegree student if you have not earned a Commonwealth Diploma, but have been deemed to have the appropriate aptitude and ability to enter college.
+- You must submit your official GED transcript of your scores confirming receipt of a state diploma to be considered for admission into a degree program.
+You may be considered for admission as a nondegree student if you have not earned a state diploma, but have been deemed to have the appropriate aptitude and ability to enter college.
 Nondegree students may register for no more than six (6) credits per semester and are not eligible for financial aid.

 - If you have completed the 11th grade, you may be considered for early admission as a full-time or part-time student in lieu of your senior year of high school.